mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 If we were to ask the LLM to summarize the contents of the news article at a URL, without giving it the actual contents, it could still generate a summary by guessing from the URL's words.
 LLMs on their own don't have the ability to crawl web pages.
 This is where tools come in; we can let the LLM know what our own code has the ability to fetch web pages, all the LLM has to do is invoke it if needed.

-In this exercise we'll create a Langchain Tool that can fetch a web page and return its contents.
+In this exercise we'll create a LangChain Tool that can fetch a web page and return its contents.
 We'll pass that tool to the LLM, then ask it to summarize the contents of a URL.

 To begin, install the BeautifulSoup4 library which will be used to parse HTML content.